afombravo/tnseeker/README.md

 An example use case is the folowing.
 See below the meaning of the input arguments:

-`python -m tnseeker -s BW25113 -sd '/your/data/directory/folder_with_fastq.gz_files' -ad /your/annotations/directory/ -at gb -st SE --tn AGATGTGTATAAGAGACAG --ph 10 --mq 40 --b`
+`python -m tnseeker -s BW25113 -sd '/your/data/directory/folder_with_fastq.gz_files' -ad /your/annotations/directory/ -at gb -st SE --tn AGATGTGTATAAGAGACAG --ph 10 --mq 40`

 ## Optional Arguments:

   -h, --help   show this help message and exit

   -s S         Strain name.
-Must match the annotation (FASTA/GFF/GB) file
+Must match the annotation (FASTA/GB) file
                names

-  -sd SD       The full path to the sequencing file(s) folder
+  -sd SD       The full path to the sequencing files FOLDER

-  --sd_2 SD_2  The full path to the pair ended sequencing file (if available)
+  --sd_2 SD_2  The full path to the pair ended sequencing files FOLDER (needs
+               to be different from the first folder)

-  -ad AD       The full path to the directory with the annotation
+  -ad AD       The full path to the directory with the .gb and .fasta files
-               (FASTA/GFF/GB) files

-  -at AT       Annotation Type (Genbank/gff)
+  -at AT       Annotation Type (Genbank)

   -st ST       Sequencing type (Paired-ended (PE)/Single-ended(SE)

-  --tn [TN]    Transposon border sequence (Himar: 'ACTTATCAGCCAACCTGT'; tn5:
+  --tn [TN]    Transposon border sequence (tn5: GATGTGTATAAGAGACAG).
-               'GATGTGTATAAGAGACAG').
 Required for triming and proper mapping

+  --m [M]      Mismatches in the transposon border sequence (default is 0)

   --k [K]      Remove intermediate files.
 Default is yes, remove.

   --e [E]      Run only the essential determing script. required the
                all_insertions_STRAIN.csv file to have been generated first.

-  --t [T]      Run without searching for a transposon sequence, and triming
-               the .fastq file
+  --t [T]      Trims to the indicated nucleotides length AFTER finding the
+               transposon sequence.
+For example, 100 would mean to keep the 100bp after the transposon (this trimmed read will be used for alignement after)

   --b [B]      Run with barcode extraction

+  --b1 [B1]    upstream barcode sequence (example: ATC)

+  --b2 [B2]    downstream barcode sequence (example: CTA)

+  --b1m [B1M]  upstream barcode sequence mismatches

+  --b2m [B2M]  downstream barcode sequence mismatches

+  --b1p [B1P]  upstream barcode sequence Phred-score filtering.
+Default is no
+               filtering

+  --b2p [B2P]  downstream barcode sequence Phred-score filtering.
+Default is
+               no filtering
   --rt [RT]    Read threshold number

   --ne [NE]    Run without essential Finding

   --ph [PH]    Phred Score (removes reads where nucleotides have lower phred
                scores)

   --mq [MQ]    Bowtie2 MAPQ threshold

+  --ig [IG]    The number of bp up and down stream of any gene to be
+               considered an intergenic region

   --pv [PV]    Essential Finder pvalue threshold for essentiality
                determination

   --sl5 [SL5]  5' gene trimming percent for essentiality determination (number
                between 0 and 1)

   --sl3 [SL3]  3' gene trimming percent for essentiality determination (number
                between 0 and 1)

 ## Dependencies

 tnseeker requires several dependencies, all instalable via `pip` commands.
-A notable exception is the poibin module, which is available in the current tnseeker folder, and can be originally be found here: https://github.com/tsakim/poibin
+A notable exception is the poibin module, which is available in the current tnseeker folder (you as the user don't need to do anything else), and can be originally be found here: https://github.com/tsakim/poibin

-## Requirements for working function

-tnseeker is an actively under-developement multi-step-sequencing analysis and processing program.
-Bugs, particularly at loading data from gff formats, can be expected.
-Troubleshooting on this end can be made easier by looking at the gene_info_parser_gff() function in the 'Essential_finder.py' script.

 ### File requirements

 tnseeker requires several input files:

- 1. A '.fastq.gz' file
+ 1. A '.fastq.gz' file (needs to be .gz)

- 2. An annotation file, either genbank (.gb) or .gff.
+ 2. An annotation file in genbank format (.gb)

- 3. A FASTA file with the genome under analysis.
+ 3. A FASTA file with the genome under analysis (needs to be .fasta).

-1. exists as a single file;
-2. and 3. need to be in the same folder;

 ### Working modes